 We also discussed the undeniable power of having a role model that comes from our demographic.
 In her case, this took the form of Sidney Clifton, a recruiter from Bento Box Animation Studio who came to speak at her college.

-She described the “lightning bolt” moment of seeing a strong, successful, career-driven black woman stand up in front of an audience.
-“It made it real for me,” she recalled.
+They described the “lightning bolt” moment of seeing a strong, successful, career-driven black woman stand up in front of an audience.
+“It made it real for me,” they recalled.
 It turned what was merely a dream into something tangible.
 (I could only imagine how much more magnified this impact would have been if Sidney had been an animator, like Tynesha).

 On success (and how to achieve it)